 His views about God are informed by his study of science.
 Hawking was not discussing theology, which would encompass issues like whether God is one or three, whether God cares about the eating of pork, or how many angels can dance on the head of a pin.
 Hawking had nothing to say about theological issues, for theological issues assume the existence of God or Gods.

 Hawking’s opinion about God is a scientific opinion.
 Since the laws of physics can explain the creation of the universe, there is no need to have a Supreme Being to create it.
 Hawking explains that we do not need a God who is outside spacetime and who Himself was created from nothing to create the universe.
 God is superfluous.

 The Grand Design

 The book is written for a general audience.
-(Even if you don’t understand all of it, you, like me, will get the gist of it.)
+Even if you don’t understand all of it, you, like me, will get the gist of it.
 It is liberally sprinkled with illustrations and even some corny jokes.
-(For instance, a discussion of cosmic microwave background radiation notes that it could only heat your food to about 3 degrees above absolute zero, so it might not be very useful for making popcorn,) You don't need to have a PhD in physics to enjoy this book.
-But, I'm sure the physics majors will get a lot out of this book also.
+(For instance, a discussion of cosmic microwave background radiation notes that it could only heat your food to about 3 degrees above absolute zero, so it might not be very useful for making popcorn.)
+You don't need to have a PhD in physics to enjoy this book.
+But, I'm sure the physics majors will get a lot out of this book as well.

 Which of these statements comes closest to your own beliefs?